 Jennifer Oyer, CFRE, CFRM

 Jennifer is dedicated to the Non-Profit community sharing her expertise as exemplified by her participation on national and local boards.
 Recognized by Hawaii Business Magazine as 20 for the Next 20: Hawaii’s People to Watch, she has also been recognized by Pacific Business News’ “Women Who Mean Business,” is a “Forty Under 40” honoree, and a Patsy T. Mink Fellow.
 Jennifer was also honored with the first “Young Professional of the Year” award by the Chamber of Commerce Hawaii and is a proud Rotarian of the Rotary Club of Honolulu and a Council Leader for the U.S. Japan Council.
+She serves as Chair for the Mid-Level Committee, Member of the Finance and Audit Committee, and Board of Director for the Association of Fundraising Professionals U.S. Foundation for Philanthropy and Board of Trustee for Abilities Unlimited Hawaii.

 “As a fundraising consultant, it is a privilege to partner with Non-Profit Organizations across the country to transform their communities and be leaders in innovation, progressive and critical thinking, and collaboration.
 We are dedicated to supporting organizations of all sizes to achieve mission impact and exceed their fundraising goals.”